Configuration

 Caution

-It is never recommended to store an API token or raw password into a committed/shared repository holding documentation.
+It is never recommended to store an API token into a committed/shared repository holding documentation.

 Note